Our Vision: We envision a future in which all animals are treated humanely, with compassion and respect.

 7) Adoptions are typically the same day so come prepared with a collar, leash for a dog and a carrier if you are adopting a cat.
 All animals are altered before adoptions are finalized.

 8) Discuss your new pet’s medical records, pet insurance, puppy and/or kitten

 socialization, and go over any special notes with the adoption counselor.

 10) Fill out the Microchip information so that your pet can be found if ever lost.

-11) Have your “Gotcha Day” photo taken to remember adoption day!
+11) Have your “Gotcha Day” photo taken to remember the adoption day!

 12) Adoption fees include an exam by our Shelter Veterinarian, spay or neuter, a free follow-up wellness visit at a partner veterinary clinic, microchip, initial vaccinations and preventatives.

 Please call on us if you have any questions once you get home or if your adopted companion has health concerns within 14 days of adoption.
 We appreciate that you chose to adopt from Humane Society, Tennessee Valley.